akashcodes-web/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor

-it is a game made ny using
+it is a game made by me using

  ->HTML
  ->CSS